 One of the first records of the family was Kynsige, Kinsius, Kinsi or Cynesige (d.
 1060), Archbishop of York "who, it is said, was brought into the world by a Caesarean operation."

 Early History of the Kingslee family

-Another 171 words (12 lines of text) are included under the topic Early Kingslee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kingslee research.
+Another 86 words (6 lines of text) are included under the topic Early Kingslee History in all our PDF Extended History products and printed products wherever possible.